How to make hosting easier on yourself

 Remember that the point of having a party or event is to gather with people and have fun.
 It’s not to show off how much you can spend or how many dishes you can prepare.
 And it’s not to run yourself ragged in pursuit of a perfection.
 Yes, of course, you want your party to be the best.
 But it can be the best and also not leave you exhausted and overwhelmed.

+I use these tips to make hosting easier on myself and I hope they’ll help you, too.
 Got some tips for making hosting easier?
 Let’s hear them in the comments!

 Disclosure: I’m an affiliate for amazon.com, Azure Standard and other companies.
 Clicking on links in my articles and purchasing products may result in the seller offering me compensation.
 I only share products I use and enjoy.
 Affiliate relationships help me cover the cost of producing content for Hey Big Splendor.